-Nikki Hall Claps Back At Fans Who Think She’s Hiding An Engagement Secret From Pauly D
+Nikki Hall Claps Back At Fans Who Think She’s Hiding A Secret

 “That is some ring!” said a second fan.

-“Pauly will come better than that ring, it’s pretty tho,” said a third follower.
+“Pauly will come better than that ring, it’s pretty tho,” said a third user.

-“Girrrrl you are gorgeous but I STILL noticed a ring on that finger,” stated a fourth fan.
+“Girrrrl you are gorgeous but I STILL noticed a ring on that finger,” stated a fourth person.

-In response to the flurry of comments, Nikki clapped by back by saying there was a ring on her finger but her followers should stop dissecting her posts and spreading rumors.
-She also said that whatever ring her followers believed they were imagining wouldn’t be shared on social media.
-She then shared a link to a website if fans were interested in acquiring a similar piece of what turned out to be a piece of costume jewelry.
+In response to the flurry of comments, Nikki clapped back by saying there was a ring on her finger but her followers should stop dissecting her posts and spreading rumors.
+She also said that whatever ring her followers were imagining wouldn’t be shared on social media.
+She then added a link to a website if fans were interested in acquiring a similar piece of what turned out to be costume jewelry.

 Fans continue to be divided over Nikki and Pauly’s relationship.
 The two became a couple throughout the first season of A Double Shot at Love, but Pauly was put off by Nikki’s possessiveness and declaration of love within weeks of meeting him.
-He acknowledged there was a spark between them but instead of picking her to continue a romantic relationship at the season’s end, Pauly decided to remain single.
+He acknowledged there was a spark between them, but instead of picking her to continue a romantic relationship at the season’s end, Pauly decided to remain single.

-Nikki did not plan to attend the reunion of several of the female castmates, who joined Pauly and Vinny Guadagnino to live and work with them in Las Vegas, but it appeared she still had unresolved feelings for Pauly after accepting an invitation to join in the fun from Maria Elizondo and seeing him for the first time since their breakup.
+Nikki did not plan to attend the reunion of several of the female castmates who joined Pauly and Vinny Guadagnino to live and work with them in Las Vegas.
+However, it appeared she still had unresolved feelings for Pauly after accepting an invitation Maria Elizondo and seeing him for the first time since their breakup.